llvm/llvm-project/clang/docs/UsersManual.rst

   #pragma GCC diagnostic ignored "-Wall"

-In addition to all of the functionality provided by GCC's pragma, Clang also allows you to push and pop the current warning state.
+Clang also allows you to push and pop the current warning state.
 This is particularly useful when writing a header file that will be compiled by other people, because you don't know what warning flags they build with.